Characters: As Told by Ginger

 David Charles Bishop

-- Chubby Papa, Skinny Mama: Is very fat compared to svelte Joann.
+- Chubby Mama, Skinny Papa: Inverted.
+Is very fat compared to svelte Joann.

 - Full Name Ultimatum: His wife calls him by both his first and middle name.

-- Good Parent: Very pleasant in manner and talks with his children.
+- Good Parents: Very pleasant in manner and talks with his children.

 - Henpecked Husband: To Joann, slightly.